HomeGuidesReference

 A Forage Element is a secure, client-side entity that accepts and submits customer input for an EBT transaction.

 You add Elements to your layout file.
-The following example adds ForagePINEditText:
+The following example adds a ForagePINEditText:

 <!-- forage_pin_component.xml -->